ZYSF/SimpleEmbeddablePracticalForthLikeSystemForC/README.md

 3. There is no built-in I/O. Input and output are considered operating system or application features, not language or VM features.
 4. Named words are restricted to `_Simple.englishStyle99` (i.e. the same characters typically used to identify names in C/Pascal/Java/C#/Python/etc. names, including dots and underscores to enable application-specific namespaces or other conventions), which is a bit more readable than the usual `$#!7` style.
 I understand this won't be enough for some use cases, but customising the assembler to handle different cases (or just translating the names into readable ones first) should be easy enough.
 5. The memory layout is significant and implementations may limit memory access of specific operations only to the relevant memory sections or kill programs that attempt to use memory outside conventional (safe) bounds.
-6. Consideration has been given to potential modern use-cases including 1) garbage-collection is made easier by having a consistent and well-defined memory layout, 2) hypervirtualisation is enabled by making the entire system embeddable to the extreme, 3) advanced multitasking is really just a special case of hypervirtualisation, and 4) storing everything in 32-bit words makes it easy to exchange (even running-but-paused) programs between machines or networks with different endianness conventions.
+6. Consideration has been given to potential modern use-cases including 1) garbage-collection is made easier by having a consistent and well-defined memory layout, 2) virtualisation of the system within itself is enabled by making the entire system embeddable to the extreme (a FORTH program could control other FORTH programs just by the host application exposing some of the VM functions to the program), 3) advanced multitasking is really just a special case of virtualisation, and 4) storing everything in 32-bit words makes it easy to exchange (even running-but-paused) programs between machines or networks with different endianness conventions.

 It's also ridiculously small and completely public domain.
 Fuck copyright.